 Board members serve three year renewable terms.
-New members are selected by the current Board and MESA Secretariat following a call for nominations among the broader CUMES community.
+New members are appointed by the MESA Board following a call for nominations among the broader CUMES community.
 The responsibilities of CUMES Board members include attendance at the MESA annual conference, participation in the planning and/or coordination of the annual Undergraduate Research Workshop, and active engagement in other CUMES projects.

 Task Force for Civil and Human Rights (TFCHR)

 The Task Force on Civil and Human Rights pays close attention to the legal and political landscape and monitors shifts that may negatively affect our members.
 It tracks official rhetoric that targets Muslim and Middle Eastern communities and the reported harassment of Muslim and Middle Eastern students and faculty.
 It is attentive to the ways in which immigration law and the proposed registry program that targets Muslims may pose challenges to Muslim and Middle Eastern communities, and students and researchers working on the Middle East.
 It serves as a vehicle to monitor such developments and devises ways for MESA to respond effectively to the federal administration and its policies.